Stephen Stahl: Works

 Stahl is author of over 500 articles and book chapters and more than 1600 scientific presentations and abstracts.
-He has written 35 text books and edited 12 others, including the best-selling and award-winning Stahl’s Essential Psychopharmacology, now in its fifth edition and Essential Psychopharmacology Prescriber’s Guide, now in its seventh edition.
+He has written 35 text books and edited 12 others, including Stahl's Essential Psychopharmacology and Essential Psychopharmacology Prescriber's Guide.
 In 2015, he published the thriller novel Shell Shock.

-Stahl’s interests are dedicated to producing and disseminating educational information about diseases and their treatments in psychiatry and neurology, with a special emphasis on multimedia, the internet.
+Stahl's interests relate to producing and disseminating educational information about diseases and their treatments in psychiatry and neurology, with an emphasis on multimedia, the internet.

-Stahl had a major input related to revelations about inadequate mental health care in the US Army and at Fort Hood His role was to train caregivers of wounded soldiers and ensure that the current system was appropriate.
+Stahl had a major input related to revelations about inadequate mental health care in the US Army and at Fort Hood.
+His role was to train caregivers of wounded soldiers and ensure that the current system was appropriate.